 Japan, with its long history, mysteries, extraordinary culture, and incredible inhabitants, is fascinating, but also very often misunderstood.
 There is so much more to Japan than the clichés, including natural disasters, mangas, video-games, and all the crazy things you might see reported in the media.
 If you give Japan a chance, you will be stunned by how beautiful the country can be, both literally and figuratively.
-If you are looking for “endless discoveries,” you will be in the right place as an intern in Japan.
+If you are looking for “endless discoveries,” you will not be disappointed by internships in Japan.

 Japanese society has very strict rules, of which some people may have trouble adapting too.
 This is especially true when it comes to interning in Japan, where a hierarchy is still very much omnipresent and heavy in the workplace.